This is an abridged version of the article that appears on NewStack

 With data lakes, multiple teams will start accessing data.
-There needs to be a strong focus on oversight, regulatory compliance and role-based access control along with delivering meaningful experiences.
-A single interface for configuration management, auditing, obtaining job reports and exercising cost control is key.
-Here are three recommendations for data governance –
+There needs to be a strong focus on oversight, regulatory compliance, and role-based access control along with delivering meaningful experiences.
+A single interface for configuration management, auditing, obtaining job reports, and exercising cost control is key.
+Here are three recommendations for data governance

 - Use crawlers and classifiers to catalog data.
 Automatically adding descriptions about the context of how data, especially unstructured data, came in, and keeping the metadata and data in sync, will speed up the end-to-end cycle from discovery to consumption.

 - Data dictionary and lineage.
-Data dictionaries contain table and column descriptions, the most frequent users and usage statistics and canonical queries for a specific table.
+Data dictionaries contain table and column descriptions, the most frequent users and usage statistics, and canonical queries for a specific table.
 Data lineage allows users to trust data for business use by showcasing a data life cycle map that indicates all its modifications from its origin

 - Metadata management.
-Answering questions like a customer churn analysis, typically requires wrangling new and disparate datasets.
+Answering questions like a customer churn analysis typically requires wrangling new and disparate datasets.
 It is essential to surface a data dictionary to end-users for exploration, to see where the data resides and what it contains, and to determine if it is useful for answering a particular question.

-New or expanded data privacy regulations, such as GDPR and CCPA, have created new requirements around Right to Erasure and Right to Be Forgotten.
+New or expanded data privacy regulations, such as GDPR and CCPA, have created new requirements around the Right to Erasure and Right to Be Forgotten.
 Therefore, the ability to delete specific subsets of data without disrupting a data management process is essential.
-In addition to the throughput of DELETE itself, you need support for special handling of PCI/PII data, and auditability.
+In addition to the throughput of DELETE itself, you need support for special handling of PCI/PII data and auditability.

-Permissioning and Financial Governance
+Permissions and Financial Governance

-Using the Apache Ranger open source framework that facilitates table, row and column level granular access, architects can grant permissions against already-defined user roles in the Identity and Access Management (IAM) access solutions of cloud service providers.
+Using the Apache Ranger open-source framework that facilitates table, row, and column level granular access, architects can grant permissions against already-defined user roles in the Identity and Access Management (IAM) access solutions of cloud service providers.
 With wide-ranging usage, monitoring and audit capabilities are essential to detect access violations and flag adversarial queries.
-To give P&L owners and architects a bird’s eye view of usage, they need cost attribution and exploration capabilities at the cluster-, job- and user-level from a single interface
+To give P&L owners and architects a bird’s eye view of usage, they need cost attribution and exploration capabilities at the cluster-, job- and user level from a single interface

 The data lake best practices can help build a sustainable advantage using the data you collect.
 A cloud data lake can break down data silos and facilitate multiple analytics workloads at scale and at lower costs.